Long Belly, Strong Back: Short Version

 It’s helpful to use the minimum head support you need for comfort, and as always it should be smooth so your head is free to move.

-– This is a great lesson for reversing all the lefts and rights on a subsequent listening.
+This is a great lesson for reversing all the lefts and rights on a subsequent listening.
 The approaches to the asymmetrical movements at the end are different for the two sides.

-– See the listener comments below for how to practice this lesson in chair-seated—even to make travel easier!
+See the listener comments below for how to practice this lesson in chair-seated – even to make travel easier!

-– Cultural and personal issues around letting our abdomens be longer and bigger are discussed in a fascinating after-class chat with students from when this lesson was recorded with Patrons.
+Cultural and personal issues around letting our abdomens be longer and bigger are discussed in a fascinating after-class chat with students from when this lesson was recorded with Patrons.
 Available below for Patron-level donors.
 Learn more or login:

-This lesson is found in Patrons Monthly, our collection of lessons exclusively for Feldenkrais Project Patron-level donors.
+This lesson is found in Patron Treasures, our collection of lessons exclusively for Feldenkrais Project Patron-level donors.
+It’s also at the heart of our Action Heroes Deep Dive.

 This lesson was recorded in a Patrons Quarterly meeting on Nov 3, 2024, then edited to improve flow, clarity, and sound quality in this permanent audio version.